 Students often have many questions about US admissions tests:

-International students often face far more uncertainty — both about the exams and how to study for them.
-This uncertainty can lead to uncharacteristically low scores and, consequently, to a disadvantage on their applications.
+International students often face far more uncertainty than American students do — both related to the exams themselves and how to study for them.
+This uneasiness can lead to uncharacteristically low scores for international students and, consequently, a disadvantage on their applications.